angular/angular/docs/TRIAGE_AND_LABELS.md

 Special Cases:
 * `target: rc`: A critical fix for an active release-train while it is in a feature freeze or RC phase
-* `target: lts`: A criticial fix for a specific release-train that is still within the long term support phase
+* `target: lts`: A critical fix for a specific release-train that is still within the long term support phase

 Notes: